trewknowledge/Hiring-Assignments/Front-End Developer/README.md

 ## Coding Challenge

 First, download the design files located [here](https://github.com/trewknowledge/Hiring-Assignments/blob/master/Front-End%20Developer/Assets.zip).
-You will need to develop 2 pages in total for both desktop and mobile.

 Within these two templates there are additional components such as modals, dropdowns, and accordions.
 You can write these components using jQuery and SASS.